CaptainCrowbar/unicorn-lib/unicorn/intro.md

 this is so ubiquitous it is not usually mentioned in the documentation for individual functions.

-Functions that take a `Crow::Flagset` argument will throw `Crow::FlagError` if an invalid combination of flags is passed.
+Functions that take a `Flagset` argument will throw `FlagError` if an invalid combination of flags is passed.
 Functions that take a callback function as an argument will propagate any exceptions thrown by that function.

 Functions that accept UTF iterator arguments (see the [`unicorn/utf`](utf.html) module) can throw `EncodingError` if invalid Unicode